hldnova/platform/query/docs/SPEC.md

 Count is an aggregate operation.
 For each aggregated column, it outputs the number of non null records as an integer.

+#### Duplicate
+Duplicate will duplicate specified columns in a data table.
+Given a list of columns and a number of copies to make, it will make copies of those columns and add them to the returned data table.
+If a duplicated column is also part of the group key, it will also be duplicated in the key as many times as specified.

+Duplicate has the following properties:

+* `columns` array of strings
+    An array of columns to duplicate
+* `n` int
+    The number of times to duplicate any listed columns; default: 1 (a single copy of each listed column).
+    Invalid if negative.

+Example usage:

+Duplicate a list of columns:
+`duplicate(columns:["a","b","c"])`

+Duplicate a list of columns twice (two copies for each  column):
+`duplicate(columns:["a", "b", "c"], n: 2)`

 ##### Integral

 Integral is an aggregate operation.